Subwardens receive free accommodation in exchange for duties maintaining discipline and offering pastoral care for other students in their residence.

 and has experience of:

-- living in University accommodation (not necessarily in the UK)
+- living in halls-type accommodation for at least 6 months (not necessarily in the UK)

-All subwardens recruited before September receive a comprehensive training package, which including fire safety training, student mental health issues, typical subwarden scenarios, and more.
+All Subwarden recruited before September receive a comprehensive training package, which including fire safety training, student mental health issues, typical Subwarden scenarios, and more.
 We also run a short, basic first aid course for those who don’t already have some first aid training.

 To be an effective sub-warden you must live in the residence.
 This is a condition of the post.

 We can’t tell you exactly what kind of accommodation you will get, as all of our residences are different.
-At some sites all subwardens share the same flat, but at most sites the subwardens are spread around the residence, living amongst other residents.
+There is an opportunity at the application stage to make us aware of your preference for accommodation.
+Please note, that we are not able to guarantee that you will be offered your preference.
+At some sites all Subwardens share the same flat, but at most sites the Subwardens are spread around the residence, living amongst other residents.
 All rooms are single occupancy, meaning that we cannot offer accommodation to couples or families.

 Apply to be a subwarden